3rd Annual North Texas Holiday Grease Roundup!

 Grease Interceptor Guide

-All Food Service Establishments (FSEs) must have a grease trap or grease interceptor to prevent Fats, Oils, and Grease from going down the drain and entering the city's sanitary sewer system.
-We have created a comprehensive, city by city guide for restaurants in the North Texas region giving information about how grease interceptors work, best management practices to maintain and extend the life of your grease trap, and the information you need to know about your city's local ordinances regarding grease interceptors. more...
+All food service establishments (FSEs) must have a grease trap or grease interceptor to prevent fats, oils, and grease from going down the drain and entering the city's sanitary sewer system.
+We have created a comprehensive guide for restaurants in the North Texas region, giving information about how grease interceptors work, best management practices to maintain and extend the life of your grease trap, and specifics about your city's local ordinances regarding grease interceptors. more...

 The Wastewater And Treatment Education Roundtable (WATER), formerly known as the North Texas Grease Abatement Council, is an educational partnership between the North Central Texas Council of Governments, municipalities, and water utilities in the North Texas region.
-The group educates the public of problems associated with fats, cooking oils, and grease that can cause property damage, health hazards, and environmental problems, and is currently expanding its mission to include issues related to disposables and other related topics.
+A main mission of WATER is to educate the public about the proper disposal of wipes; fats, oils, and grease (FOG); medicines; and other products that can cause property damage, health hazards, and environmental problems.
 For more information about WATER and upcoming meetings, click here.